 Willowbrook Ice Arena has a stepped approach to Youth Hockey.
-First we focus on instilling proper skating techniques in our Learn to Skate program where all novice skaters will learn the foundational footwork critical to the success of a hockey player.
-Once skaters pass Basic 3 they may enter Intro to Hockey.
-Here players will learn how to move with a hockey stick, and begin puck and stick-handling drills while building their skating proficiency.
-Players familiar with moving with a stick and puck may join the In House Development Team.
-This is a program that meets twice a week where participants will learn concepts behind playing the game of hockey as they increase their skills as a skater and stick handler.
-See below for details on each program.
+First, we instill proper skating techniques in our Learn to Skate program where all novice skaters will learn the foundational footwork critical to the success of a hockey player.
+Once skaters pass Learn to Skate Basic 3, they may enter Intro to Hockey.
+Here players will learn how to move with a hockey stick and begin puck and stick-handling drills while building their skating proficiency.
+Once familiar with moving with a stick and puck players may join the In-House Development 3v3 Team.
+Participants learn concepts behind playing the game of hockey as they increase their skills as a skater and stick handler.
+Hockey Director approval is required.